Two-detector flavor sensitivity to ultra-high-energy cosmic neutrinos: Introduction

-We sideline this potential obstacle by proposing a new way to measure the UHE neutrino flavor composition that bypasses the need for individual detectors to have flavor-identification capabilities.
+We sideline this challenge by proposing a new way to measure the UHE neutrino flavor composition that bypasses the need for individual detectors to have flavor-identification capabilities.
 Instead, we exploit the synergy between different detection strategies.

-{\bf\textit{Synopsis.}}---We manufacture flavor sensitivity from the combined action of two planned detectors: one that detects all neutrino flavors roughly indistinctly---\eg, the planned radio array of IceCube-Gen2---and one that detects predominantly $\nu_\tau$---\eg, GRAND.
+We manufacture flavor sensitivity from the combined action of two planned detectors: one that detects all neutrino flavors roughly indistinctly---\eg, the planned radio array of IceCube-Gen2---and one that detects predominantly $\nu_\tau$---\eg, GRAND.
 This allows us to measure the fraction of $\nu_\tau$ in the diffuse UHE flux.

 Figure~\ref{fig:ternary_grand50k} shows, for the first time, that this measurement is possible, even under conservative assumptions: a relatively low UHE neutrino flux and an intermediate-size configuration of GRAND.
 Even this limited measurement, of a single flavor fraction, affords important new insight into neutrino astrophysics and fundamental physics.
 For astrophysics, it allows us to infer the flavor composition with which the neutrinos were produced, which helps identify their production process and sources (\figu{likelihood_sources}).
 For fundamental physics, it allows us to improve constraints of physics beyond the Standard Model by many orders of magnitude (\figu{limits_tt_vs_dim}).